Therapeutic Grounding Techniques For Anxiety Management And Overall Mental Health

 Do a craft or art project

-Many art and craft activities require both mental and physical concentration.
+Many activities that involve arts and crafts require both mental and physical concentration.
 Try any sort of project that you find engaging such as coloring in an adult coloring book, diamond painting, or origami.
 If you need immediate grounding and don’t have quick reach to supplies, use what’s available: Draw a picture with your child’s chalk, rearrange your living room furniture, or sketch something on a piece of copy paper.

 Repeat affirmations for your mental health